 For anyone who’s not familiar an expert roundup is simply a piece of content built on your website that involves quotes, advice, opinions or data from a number of experts or different sources, all of which are usually in the same industry.
 You can see a an SEO example below by Ahrefs.

 This strategy is very time consuming to build out and occasionally doesn’t add a huge amount of value to the reader as sometimes it’s done just with the goal of generating links so very little content formatting or strategies are implemented.
 The one I’ve mentioned above, however, is a great read.

 This strategy works incredibly well outside of the digital space for 3 reasons:

 - The people who you reach out to are generally happy to talk about themselves and by playing on the ego you can get them to open up and build that relationship!

 - There’s no one else doing it in your area (probably.)

 - As a result of the above it’s easier to rank high competition keywords by using this strategy.

 The Strategy Itself

-3.)
-Build out the post in a formatted way, including something of value with external links to contributor sites.
+3. Build out the post in a formatted way, including something of value with external links to contributor sites.
 For example, if you asked experts about their top 3 favourite link building strategies, build out a poll, graph or infographic to clearly display the information.
-Content formatting is really important and but sometimes overlooked (I’m personally really bad at this if you haven’t noticed already.)
+Content formatting is really important and but sometimes overlooked.
 There’s a couple of good guides on this topic featured here, here and here.
 Those three sites all have information that’s very easy to read and it’s mainly due to the content formatting.

 Resource pages will look something along the lines of this: